kvmclgi/Web-Scraping-Framework/README.md

-# WebScraper
+# Web Scraping Framework

-WebScraper is a Python-based web scraping tool designed to crawl websites efficiently while implementing sophisticated techniques to evade website security mechanisms and prevent blocking.
+this framework is a Python-based web scraping tool designed to crawl websites efficiently while implementing sophisticated techniques to evade website security mechanisms and prevent blocking.
 Whether you require data extraction for research, analysis, or any other purpose, WebScraper streamlines the web scraping process, making it both effective and user-friendly.

 ## Features

-WebScraper offers several essential features to enhance your web scraping experience:
+It offers several essential features to enhance your web scraping experience:

 - **Request Throttling:** Avoid overwhelming target websites by intelligently throttling your requests, ensuring a respectful and non-disruptive scraping process.